devbasil/yugabytedbrust/README.md

-## REAL WORKING APP EXAMPLE USING ACTIX WEB, YOU MAY USE ANY WEB FRAMEWORK YOU WANT
+### FOR A WORKING APP EXAMPLE USING ACTIX WEB

-Check how to invoke the query functions with appropriate parameters by cloning a working REST JSON API example see the *crud_controller.rs*
+you can check how to invoke the query functions with appropriate parameters by cloning a working REST JSON API example below

+>see the *crud_controller.rs*
+>